-We have considered a structural truss model for which the node locations, as well as all other parameters, are uncertain.
+We have considered a statically determinate truss model for which the node locations, as well as all other parameters, are uncertain.
 We have performed a suitable variable substitution in order to apply a parametric solver and have devised interval tightening procedures for both the element forces and node displacements, which deliver a significant improvement to the results.
 Through the use of interval arithmetic, the result intervals are guaranteed to contain the true solution.
 The remaining overestimation is due to some lingering occurences of the dependency problem, at least in the current formulation.

-Initial investigations have shown that it may be possible to improve the results obtained by the parametric solver, by augmenting the system of equations and the system stiffness matix with additional equations and variables for the element forces (6), adding extra dependencies to the system.
+Initial investigations have shown that it may be possible to improve the results obtained by the parametric solver, by augmenting the system of equations and the system stiffness matix with additional equations and variables for the element forces (21), adding extra dependencies to the system.
 However, the resultant impact on the tightening procedure is minimal.

 In future, we wish to explore how effectively the method may be applied to truss structures with a greater number of elements and nodes.
-In such cases it may be necessary to exploit monotonicity arguments so that the parametric solution remains a viable approach.
+As a first attempt, we consider in Ref.
+[18] the statically indeterminate truss structure which is obtained from the model described in Section 3 by the addition of a seventh element connecting nodes 2 and 3.
+It is necessary to exploit monotonicity arguments to keep the overestimation small.